 He is an Assistant Professor at the University of Trás-os-Montes e Alto Douro (UTAD) and was a contract researcher at the Centre for Communication and Society Studies (CECS) at the University of Minho, where he coordinated the Cultural Studies Group (2021-2022) and was co-coordinator of the Permanent Seminar on Post-Colonial Studies.
 He is a trainer of secondary school teachers of History, Portuguese and Geography, in the context of a project that he co-ordinates, entitled “The narratives of History and post-coloniality.
 Myths, concepts and problematics”, dealing with issues such as Memory and Historical Reparations.
 He integrated the project CulturesPast&Present – “Memories, cultures and identities: how the past weights on the present-day intercultural relations in Mozambique and Portugal?”
 (CECS/FCT/Aga Khan) and integrated the Virtual Museum of Lusophony.

 He is a member of Associação Portuguesa de Ciências da Comunicação (Sopcom), where he coordinates the GT de Comunicação Intercultural (2022-2023), of the European Communication Research and Education Association (ECREA), of the Modern Language Association of America (MLA), of the International Association of Social Sciences and Humanities in Portuguese (AILP-CSH) and of the National Association of Researchers in Science and Technology (ANICT).

-He won, in 2016, the Mário Quartim Graça 2016 Scientific Award, which distinguishes the best doctoral thesis in the last three years in the area of Social Sciences and Humanities, in Portugal and in Latin America.
-He was a journalist (1986-1997) and a press officer (1997-2005).
+He won, in 2016, the Mário Quartim Graça Scientific Award, which distinguished the best thesis completed in the last three years in the area of Social Sciences and Humanities, in Portugal and Latin America.